more8591/more8591/README.md

 - 👋 Hi, I’m Vick
 - 👀 I’m interested in making cool stuff!
-- 🌱 I’m currently learning python/machine learning.
+- 🌱 I’m currently learning python/machine learning and deploying NODE.JS Web APIs.
+Give me ideas pls.

 <!---
 more8591/more8591 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.